Skip to Content

 Roseneath Carousel

-Take a whirl on one of the last operating merry-go-rounds in North America.
+Take a whirl on the Roseneath Carousel, one of the last operating merry-go-rounds in North America.
 It's beautifully restored, and open on select weekends for everyone to enjoy.

 Gazebo on Gore's Landing dock in summer on Rice Lake